 These archives included, for example, the papers of Robert Hay, James Burton, Edward William Lane, and Joseph Hekekyan which are kept in the British Library.
 The size of some of these collections is staggering.
-The Hay archive for example, comprises approximately fifty folios, each of which might contain as many as 150 individual drawings.
+The Hay archive alone comprises approximately fifty folios, each of which might contain as many as 150 individual drawings.
 I quickly realised I was going to be seeing far more images than could ever be included in the book – agonisingly – and so began prioritising those that really stood out for some reason: many were just very beautiful or evocative, but the most interesting were the ones that showed a site or a view that has dramatically altered in the intervening years, or a monument that has since been moved or even disappeared completely…

 In most instances I knew straight away what I was looking at.
 The artists were, naturally, drawn to the most striking sights, many of which are now famous as must-see places for visitors to Egypt: the pyramids of Giza, Karnak and Luxor temples, the colossi of Memnon, the Ramesseum, the Valley of Kings.
 These are places with which I’m very familiar of course, and had no trouble recognising in the drawings.
 In other cases I needed to look a little more closely to identify what I was looking at.
 The drawings weren’t always labelled and even when they were, the labels didn’t necessarily help.
 The names given to sites and monuments have changed over time; and while those we use today have, to some extent become standardised, that wasn’t the case to the same extent two centuries ago.
 With a bit of digging, however, I was usually able to establish what I was looking at.
 But in one or two instances I couldn’t, and one such monument, which appeared in more than one archive really caught my attention: the ‘Baths of Cleopatra’.